 We now discuss the anti-BRST invariance of our theory.
-To capture the anti-BRST symmetry invariance (cf. Eq.
-(46)) of the Lagrangian $L_{\bar b}$, first of all, we generalize the latter to the (1, 1)-dimensional {\it chiral} super sub-manifold (of the general (1, 2)-dimensional supermanifold on which our system of a 1D ordinary free scalar relativistic particle is considered) as follows (with the input: $s_b \leftrightarrow \partial_{\bar\theta}$):
+To capture the anti-BRST symmetry invariance [cf. Eq.
+(46)] of the Lagrangian $L_{\bar B}$, first of all, we generalize the {\it latter} to the (1, 1)-dimensional {\it chiral} super sub-manifold [of the general (1, 2)-dimensional supermanifold on which our system of a 1D ordinary free non-supersymmetric scalar relativistic particle is considered] as